Wednesday, 13 November 2024

 Deer hunting can also help curb the spread of diseases like chronic wasting disease, which can affect both wildlife and potentially livestock.
 Deer hunting provides a sustainable source of lean, organic meat which is often donated to food banks or consumed by hunters, reducing food waste and promoting food security.
 If Parks Victoria does aerial culling, those carcasses are left to rot or to be fed on by wild dogs and foxes and other vermin – we just had a debate about wild dogs, so there is no point in providing food for them.
 I look forward to seeing all of you tomorrow at the second annual Hunters for the Hungry game meat barbecue.
 There will be vegetarian and vegan options too – I do not know why they would want to be there, but it is a great opportunity to learn more about sustainable, locally sourced food.

-Moreover, the financial benefits of deer hunting are considerable. $200 million goes into Victoria’s rural economy each year, supporting local jobs and businesses and bringing substantial benefits to small communities and regional tourism.
+Moreover, the financial benefits of deer hunting are considerable; $200 million goes into Victoria’s rural economy each year, supporting local jobs and businesses and bringing substantial benefits to small communities and regional tourism.

 With growing deer populations across the state, it is important to protect our native flora and fauna by reducing overgrazing and the competition deer pose to other wildlife.
 This activity of licensed hunters doing the shooting prevents overpopulation and reduces the strain on local ecosystems, which can lead to healthier forests and agricultural areas.
 I do not know whether those people inside the tram tracks are aware that during the rutting season deer completely demolish tree populations.
 They ringbark trees and kill them, so they do extensive damage to the environment at that time of the cycle.

 I have to say to the government – as I have said on numerous occasions – locking up the forests and throwing away the keys is not the answer to maintaining the forests.
 As Mr Limbrick says, forests and national parks are for the people.
 They own them.
 Parks Victoria does not own them, the government does not own them, the so-called environmentalists or the Greens do not own them.
+They are for everybody to use.
+This extraordinary performance of the government recently of trying to stop rock climbing is –

 Bev McARTHUR: just insane, as Mr Limbrick has just reminded me – totally insane, totally unnecessary.
 Rock climbers are the most environmentally conscious users of the environment that you could possibly find, and it is absolutely outrageous that you would consider ending rock climbing in certain areas of Victoria.
 There is no justification whatsoever.